-While no one can predict the exact formula for how to go viral on TikTok, there are proven methods to get served up more often and grow your audience on the burgeoning platform’s For You page (FYP).
+While no one can predict the exact formula for how to make your video go viral on TikTok, there are proven methods to get served up more often and grow your audience on the burgeoning platforms For You page (FYP).
 The FYP is your opportunity to reach new users and users who have previously watched your content but haven’t followed your account yet.

-The topic of your video should be clear to the audience within the first few seconds, especially as your video may be shown to users that are unfamiliar with your brand.
-Getting the point across early will capture attention and encourage the viewer to watch the video until the end.
+The second step in how to go viral on TikTok is figuring out how to hook your viewer.
+The topic of your video should be clear to the audience within the first few seconds, especially as your video may be shown to users that are unfamiliar with your brand. keep your videos short, getting the point across early will capture attention and encourage the viewer to watch the video until the end.
 The more your videos are being viewed to completion, the higher chance they have to be served up across the FYP, reaching more new viewers.
 The most successful videos across TikTok tell a story and benefit the user.
-Make your videos educational, informative, aspirational, or entertaining to provide value and give people a reason to watch, share, and comment.
+Make your videos educational, informative (share tips and advice) aspirational, or entertaining (make it funny!
+Use humor to connect with your audience) to provide value and give people a reason to watch, share, and comment.

 With TikTok, it’s a best practice to keep a regular publishing schedule—not only so that your followers can look forward to your content—but to provide a bit of runway for when you want to experiment with a new style of video.
 The Following feed is not shown in chronological order, so there is less chance of bombarding your followers with “too much” content.